micro-community/development/planning/specs/mvp/mvp.md

 # MVP

 The MVP is Micro as a Service.

+## Overview

-A cloud native development platform built on k8s in the cloud.
-Interaction is primarily CLI driven with only a minimal web presence for taking payments.
+The Micro Platform is a cloud native platform built for developers.
+Its a fully managed Micro built on k8s in the cloud.
+For MVP the interaction is primarily CLI driven with only a minimal web presence for taking payments.

 ## CLI commands
 The CLI commands supported in the MVP are defined in [cli.md](cli.md).